ComradDoge/DogeEU4/README.md

 - Papal religious league, Alexandrian final mission and Livonian crusader missions slightly tweaked
 - Republics: Lowered T7 empowered reforms point requirement from 3>2 and it provides the final points for T8 empowered reform.
 - Binnenhof is no longer populated by Vogons
+- Added localisation for east_asian custom colonial nation names (11 regions, 6 for each )
 - Prussia mission fix mentioning brass tradegood which is no longer used
+- Lots of internal clean up

 [/quote]